Elstoombe History, Family Crest & Coats of Arms

-Mills, A.D., Dictionary of English Place-Names.
-Oxford: Oxford University Press, 1991.
-Print.
-(ISBN 0-19-869156-4) The less likely local that the name could have been derived from is Elston in Wiltshire, a hamlet in the parish of St. George which was also listed in the Domesday Book, but as Wintreburne.
+The less likely local that the name could have been derived from is Elston in Wiltshire, a hamlet in the parish of St. George which was also listed in the Domesday Book, but as Wintreburne.

 Early History of the Elstoombe family

-Another 117 words (8 lines of text) are included under the topic Early Elstoombe History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Elstoombe research.
+Another 130 words (9 lines of text) covering the years 1718, 1587, 1673, 1662, 1637, 1683, 1758, 1683, 1673, 1715, 1673, 1673, 1715, 1673, 1685 and 1721 are included under the topic Early Elstoombe History in all our PDF Extended History products and printed products wherever possible.

 Elstoombe Spelling Variations

 Sound was what guided spelling in the essentially pre-literate Middle Ages, so one person's name was often recorded under several variations during a single lifetime.
 Also, before the advent of the printing press and the first dictionaries, the English language was not standardized.
 Therefore, spelling variations were common, even among the names of the most literate people.
 Known variations of the Elstoombe family name include Elston, Elstone, Elliston, Elsden, Elsdon, Elson and others.

 Early Notables of the Elstoombe family (pre 1700)

 Another 68 words (5 lines of text) are included under the topic Early Elstoombe Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Elstoombe family

 For political, religious, and economic reasons, thousands of English families boarded ships for Ireland, Canada, the America colonies, and many of smaller tropical colonies in the hope of finding better lives abroad.
 Although the passage on the cramped, dank ships caused many to arrive in the New World diseased and starving, those families that survived the trip often went on to make valuable contributions to those new societies to which they arrived.
 Early immigrants bearing the Elstoombe surname or a spelling variation of the name include: John Elston who settled in Salem Massachusetts in 1630; John and Sarah Elston settled in Belfast, Maine in 1820.